A Smooth Binary Mechanism for Efficient Private Continual Observation: Introduction

 \subsection{Related work}

-All good methods for continual counting that we are aware of can be seen as instantiations of the \emph{matrix mechanism}~\cite{li_matrix_2015}.
+All good methods for continual counting that we are aware of can be seen as instantiations of the \emph{factorization mechanism}~\cite{li_matrix_2015}, sometimes also referred to as the \emph{matrix mechanism}.
 These methods perform a linear transformation of the data, given by a matrix $R$, then add noise according to the sensitivity of $Rx$, and finally obtain the sequence of estimates by another linear transformation given by a matrix~$L$.
 To obtain unbiased estimates, the product $LRx$ needs to be equal to the vector of prefix sums, that is, $LR$ must be the lower triangular all 1s matrix.

 Seminal works introducing the first variants of the binary mechanism are due to~\citet*{chan_private_2011} and \citet*{dwork_differential_2010}, but similar ideas were proposed independently in \citet*{dp_histograms_2010} and \citet*{dp_wavelet_2010}. \citet*{honaker2015} noticed that better estimators are possible by making use of \emph{all} information in the tree associated with the binary tree method.
-Some parts of his method are incompatible with a streaming setting since they require all values $x_1,\dots,x_T$ to be known, though a streaming variant has later been devised by~\citet{denissov_improved_2022}.
+A subset of their techniques can be leveraged to reduce the variance of the binary mechanism by up to a factor $2$, at some cost of efficiency, as shown from their implementation in~\citet*{kairouz_practical_2021}.

-A number of recent papers have studied improved choices for the matrices $L$, $R$. \citet*{denissov_improved_2022} showed that the problem of finding matrices leading to minimum largest variance on the estimates is a convex optimization problem, and that (at least for $T$ up to 2048) it is feasible to solve it.
-They further show that the smallest error can be obtained with lower triangular matrices, making it possible to support streaming settings where values of $x_i$ are revealed one at a time and a prefix sum estimate must be released immediately.
+A number of recent papers have studied improved choices for the matrices $L$, $R$. \citet*{denissov_improved_2022} treated the problem of finding matrices leading to minimum largest variance on the estimates as a convex optimization problem, where (at least for $T$ up to 2048) it was feasible to solve it.
 To handle a larger number of time steps they consider a similar setting where a restriction to \emph{banded} matrices makes the method scale better, empirically with good error, but no theoretical guarantees are provided.